 Abstract

-We propose an agent-based model to reproduce the Covid-19 epidemic diﬀusion, with Susceptible, Infected, symptomatic, asymptomatic, and Recovered people: hence the name S.I.s.a.R.
-The scheme comes from S.I.R. models, herewith (i) infected agents categorized as symptomatic and asymptomatic and (ii) the places of contagions spec-ified a detailed way, thanks to agent-based modeling capabilities.
-The model includes Piedmont’s structural data, an Italian region, but we can quite easily calibrate it for other areas.
-It can reproduce realistic calendar (e.g., national or local government decisions), via its script interpreter.
+We propose an agent-based model to simulate the Covid-19 epidemic diﬀusion, with Susceptible, Infected, symptomatic, asymptomatic, and Recovered people: hence the name S.I.s.a.R.
+The scheme comes from S.I.R. models, herewith (i) infected agents categorized as symptomatic and asymptomatic and (ii) the places of contagion spec-ified in a detailed way, thanks to agent-based modeling capabilities.
+The model includes Piedmont’s structural data, an Italian region, but it can be readily calibrated for other areas.
+The model can reproduce a realistic calendar (e.g., national or local government decisions), via its script interpreter.

-The model allows us to analyze the sequences of contagions in simulated epidemics, considering the places where they occur.
-We represent each infecting agent as a hori-zontal segment with a vertical joint to another agent receiving the infection.
+The model allows analyzing the sequences of contagions in simulated epidemics, whiel taking into account the places where they occur.
+Each infecting agent was represented as a hori-zontal segment with a vertical connection to another agent receiving the infection.
 We render it via another segment at an upper layer.
-With colors, line thickness, and styles, we represent multiple data, to oﬀer the possibility of understanding at a glance how an epi-demic episode is developing.
-In this way, it is easier to reason about countermeasures to develop intervention policies.
+With colors, line thickness, and styles, we represent multiple data.
+This enables understanding at a glance how an epi-demic episode is developing.
+In this way, it is easier to reason about countermeasures and, thus, to develop intervention policies.

 A quick introduction to epidemic modeling

-The starting point is that of S.I.R compartmental models with Susceptible, Infected, and Recovered people: a construction to look at the epidemic dynamic, but on a macro scale.
+The starting point from which we built our model is that of S.I.R compartmental models with Susceptible, Infected, and Recovered people.
+This approach allows looking at the epidemic dynamics, but on a macro scale.